-Any person who claims that a proposed covered action is inconsistent with the Delta Plan and, as a result of that inconsistency, the action will have a significant adverse impact on the achievement of one or both of the coequal goals or implementation of government- sponsored flood control programs to reduce risks to people and property in the Delta, may file an appeal with regard to a certification of consistency submitted to the council.
-Water Code Section 85225.10. (a)
+Any person, including any member of the Council or its Executive Officer, who claims that a covered action is inconsistent with the Delta Plan and, as a result of that inconsistency, the covered action will have a significant adverse impact on the achievement of one or both of the coequal goals or implementation of government- sponsored flood control program, may file an appeal with regard to a certification of consistency submitted to the Council.
+Water Code Section 85225.10(a).

-The appeal shall be filed no later than 30 days after the submission of the Certification of Consistency.
-If no person appeals the Certification of Consistency, the state or local public agency may proceed to implement the covered action.
+The Act specifies that an appeal must be filed no later than 30 calendar days after the submission of the certification of consistency.
+If no person appeals the certification of consistency, the state or local public agency may proceed to implement the covered action.
 Water Code Section 85225.15.

-Water Code section 85225.30 requires the Council to adopt administrative procedures governing appeals, which are exempt from the normal state rulemaking process.
-The Delta Stewardship Council adopted these procedures at its Sept.
-24 meeting.
+The Act requires the Council to adopt administrative procedures governing appeals, which are exempt from the normal state rulemaking process.
+The Delta Stewardship Council adopted these procedures at its August 2010 Council meeting.
 Read the procedures as adopted.

 The Council has developed the On-line Appeal form to assist the public in submitting an appeal.
 The link below will allow you to submit an Appeal on a specific Certification of Consistency filing.